SapneshNaik/Student-Management-System/docs/Curriculum Module.md

 			- Ex: Science, Mathematics, PE
 			 - UI: A Form wizard and Table  (with filters and search), Popup for delete

-		- **Assigning Subjects and Teachers to a Term (and removing)**
+		- **Assigning Subjects and Teachers to a Term (and Removing)**
 			- A subject will be assigned to a term
 			- A teacher needs to be selected for a this assigned subject.
 			- A Dropdown of teachers with thisperticular subject role can be provided or a different teacher can be selected (In which scenario the subject role will be automatically assigned to this teacher)
 			- Removing/Updating will invalidate the time table (future module) and new time table needs to be generated.
 			 - UI: A Form wizard and Table  (with filters and search), Popup for delete

-		- **Assigning/Updating/Removing students to first term.**
+		- **Assigning/Updating/Removing Students to a Grade.**
-			- Students will be allowed to be assigned to any of the terms.
+			- Students will be allowed to be assigned to any of Grades (Ex.
+BA1, BA2).
-			- *Can one student belong to multiple terms at the same time?*
-			- Later students can be promoted to the next term (Manually) or a new Student can be added/removed to the current term at anytime.
+			- Later students can be promoted to the next Grade (Manually) or a new Student can be added/removed to the current Grade at anytime.
 			 - UI: A Form wizard and Table  (with filters and search), Popup for delete

      - **Examination Module:**
-		- Creating an examination for a perticular Subject in a Perticular term
+		- Creating an examination for a perticular subject in a perticular term
 		- UI: A form wizard where admin will select one or more subjects add a category (existing or new).
 		- UI: listing will be a table with advanced filtering (based on Grade, Course, Term, Time, Category etc)
 		- *Question: Hall ticket generation required?*